 Her condition fluctuates frequently, she experiences mood swings and has suffered a number of crisis points.
 But her determination to return to the workplace inspired her to take more control.

 A keen advocate of the Five Ways to Wellbeing and the benefits of peer support via local support groups Chester Plus and Rethink, she volunteers in her spare time.

 Studies show that being active and staying active improves not only our physical wellbeing, but our mental wellbeing too.
-Join thousands of West Cheshire residents and stay active this winter.Find Out More
+Join thousands of West Cheshire residents and stay active.Find Out More